CSC207-UofT/course-project-time/phase0/progress_report.md

 **User Interface**:
 [`ApplicationDriver`](https://github.com/CSC207-UofT/course-project-time/blob/main/crcCards/ApplicationDriver)

-See the display of CRC model in [google doc](https://docs.google.com/document/d/1YTfGWKZDEcyUZQwhMmWOKlNjJ1-Js9C3Dfnd-Lw-5Y4/edit).
+See the display of CRC model in [this](https://docs.google.com/document/d/1YTfGWKZDEcyUZQwhMmWOKlNjJ1-Js9C3Dfnd-Lw-5Y4/edit) google doc.

 ### Scenario Walk-through
 The user will be able to: